tts-tcq-2024/paradigm-shift-in-cs-prabhatkapse/README.md

 - The code here has high complexity in a single function.
 - The tests are not complete - they do not cover all the needs of a consumer
+- Customers need early warnings to take action, in addition to the alarm that you print after the limit is breached.
+Introduce a 'warning' level with a tolerance of 5% of the upper-limit.

 ## Tasks